odrodrig/assetTracking/readme.md

 # Packaging chaincode
 In order to start using the chaincode we need to package, install, and instantiate it first.

-1. To package the chaincode, first go to the file explorer in Visual Studio Code by clicking on the file icon on the left toolbar.
+1. Before we package the smart contract, we need to add the code to our workspace.
+First go to the file explorer in Visual Studio Code by clicking on the file icon on the left toolbar.
 2. Then, click on the blue button that says **Add Folder**

 ![addToWorkspace](./images/addToWorkspace.png)

-3. In the new dialog window, find the **contract/** folder in this repo that we cloned earlier and click **Add**.
+3. In the new dialog window, find the **/home/student/Documents/carLeasing/contract/** folder in this repo that we cloned earlier and click **Add**.
 You should now see **contract** appear in the file explorer.
 4. Then, click on the IBM Blockchain Platform extension on the left side of VSCode.
 5. Find the **Smart Contract Packages** section, hover your mouse over it, and click on the three dot menu.
 Then select **package a smart contract project**